• Skip to main content

 When I laid the panels out in order to check the look and sizing, some of the panels were shorter, some were longer so I had to cut and serge to ensure the sides would be uniform.

-To finish off I could have hemmed the serged sides of the blanket by hand or on my sewing machine but I wanted to give it just that little extra bit of oomph to make it special.
+To finish off I could have hemmed the serged sides of the blanket by hand or on my sewing machine.
+But I wanted to give it just that little extra bit of oomph to make it special.

 I decided on a single crochet border all the way around the edges of the blanket.
 I used the darker yarn to complete this and won a game (only just!) of yarn chicken with the very last of my dark blue wool.